SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 3. As the output destination, select the same device as for your input block.

     {{< c8y-admon-info>}}
-If you have kept the default option of **All Devices** for the input block, you must set the output destination to **Trigger Device**.
+If you have kept the default option of **All Inputs** for the input block, you must set the output destination to **Trigger Device**.
 However, these first steps assume that you are using a single device, so you must select the same device as for your input block.
     {{< /c8y-admon-info>}}

 4. Specify "apama\_Average" as the fragment name.